Donor and embryo plan

-Embryo and donor strategy
+Embryo or donor strategy before matching.

-State-law and parentage fit
+State-law and parentage workflow reviewed before delivery planning.

 Trust note